Ladislav Hojer: Failed murder

-Attempted murder – Only by a lucky coincidence by a young girl, sitting drunk at a curb next to a tram stop, survived an attack by Hojer.
+Attempted murder – Only by a lucky coincidence a young girl, sitting drunk at a curb next to a tram stop, survived an attack by Hojer.
 He dragged her into a nearby park, where he stripped the girl and tried to rape her.
 However, he had an erection problem and hence forced oral sex on her.
 He also pushed various objects into her vagina and asked her to put her hand there.
 The girl had her mouth covered all the time and was pushed by the neck, losing consciousness several times.
 The girl eventually managed to persuade Hojer to continue at her home, where no one would disturb them.
 She asked him to dress her up because she could not go naked on the street.
 So he let her go and put her clothes back on, but the girl pushed him away and ran down the street.
 Hojer caught and then knocked her on the ground, before proceeding to hit her head on the pavement several times.
 Her shouting was heard by a policeman, who leaned out of his apartment window and shouted "You will leave her!" at the assailant.
 The would-be killer mocked the wounded girl and then fled.